Szeg\H{o} type asymptotics for the reproducing kernel in spaces of full-plane weighted polynomials: Introduction

 \subsection{Further results and related work}

 A good motivation for studying the reproducing kernel $K_n(z,w)$ comes from random matrix theory, where it corresponds precisely to the ``canonical correlation kernel'', e.g. \cite{ABD,AKM,Fo,M,ST}.

-If the external potential $Q$ satisfies $Q=+\infty$ on $\C\setminus \R$ we obtain Hermitian random matrix theory and linear Coulomb gas ensembles, while if $Q$ is admissible in our present sense, we obtain normal random matrix theory and planar Coulomb gas processes.
+If the external potential $Q$ satisfies $Q=+\infty$ on $\C\setminus \R$ we obtain Hermitian random matrix theory and Coulomb gas processes on $\R$, while if $Q$ is admissible in our present sense, we obtain normal random matrix theory and planar Coulomb gas processes.
 Asymptotics for correlation kernels of normal random matrix ensembles has been the subject of many investigations, see for example \cite{A2,AKM,HW,HW2,LR} and the references there.

-As already mentioned, the boundary asymptotics in \eqref{FoJa} is closely related to the work \cite{FJ} about Coulomb systems at the boundary.
-In the case of the elliptic Ginibre ensemble, the leading order behaviour of the kernel $K_n(z,w)$ for $z,w\in\d S$ is studied and connected to the predictions of Jancovici's linear response theory in \cite{FJ} (especially equations (4.14) and (4.6)).
-In this connection, we also want to mention a forthcoming investigation \cite{ADM}.

 It is noteworthy that Forrester and Honner in the paper \cite{FH} study a different problem on edge-correlations, between zeros of random polynomials $p_n(z)=\sum_{j=0}^{n-1} (j!)^{-\frac 12} a_jz^j$ where the $a_j$ are i.i.d.~standard complex Gaussians.
 (The ``edge'' here is the circle $|z|=\sqrt{n}$.)